alissonmunhoz/url-shortener-with-login/README.md

-# URL Shortener API with Monitoring
+# URL Shortener API with Login

 A URL shortening service built with **NestJS**, **PostgreSQL**, **Prisma**, and monitoring support via **Prometheus** and **Grafana**.